The 4 types of procurement explained

 Organizations change with time, and so should your procurement process.
 Being proactive about keeping your procurement methods relevant can make a huge difference in your business.

-With 96% of US companies targeted with fraud in 2023, optimizing your procurement processes is also a matter of security.
+With 90% of US companies targeted with cyber-fraud in 2024, optimizing your procurement processes is also a matter of security.
 Keeping your processes up-to-date means you’ll be less likely to fall victim to cyber fraud.

 Concretely, it means: